 Using these studies, the thesis aims in the following chapters to identify and explain uniting and varying characteristics of translated and original Turkmen children's literature.
-Thus, the first chapter studies the press articles from the period of the 1930s - 1950s to follow the process of creation of Turkmen children's literature.
-It finds that, surrounded by the spirit of criticism, it developed slowly and grew out of contributions of translated and

 25 William B. Husband, "Correcting Nature's Mistakes': Transforming the Environment and Soviet Children's Literature, 1928-1941," Environmental History 11.2 (2006): 300-318.